-In bowl, toss together cucumber, carrots, radishes, ½ cup rice wine vinegar, and ½ tsp each salt and sugar.
-Let stand for at least 30 minutes; drain well.
+In a bowl, toss together the cucumber, carrots, radishes, rice wine vinegar, and salt and sugar.
+Let the mixture stand for at least 30 minutes; drain well.

-Divide rice among 4 bowls.
-Top each serving with pickled vegetables, spinach and soft-cooked egg.
+Divide the rice among 4 bowls.
+Top each serving with pickled vegetables, spinach and a soft-cooked egg.
 Sprinkle with sesame seeds.
-Serve with gochujang.
+Serve with the gochujang sauce.

 Maybe you’re not able to take an exotic vacation at the moment, but you can certainly eat your way around the world right from your kitchen.
 This colorful Korean-inspired Bibimbap Rice Bowl is a great place to start.